Easy3E: Feed-Forward 3D Asset Editing via Rectified Voxel Flow: Experiments

 \subsection{Comparisons}

 \paragraph{Baselines.}

 We compare our method against several representative works.
 (1) TRELLIS~\cite{xiang2025structured}, which serves as our generative backbone.
 We feed the edited target image $I_{\text{tgt}}$ directly into its 3D generation pipeline and evaluate its ability to reproduce the edit while preserving consistency with the original 3D model.
 (2) MVEdit~\cite{mvedit2024}, a multi-view diffusion framework that uses a training-free 3D adapter to jointly denoise rendered views and output textured meshes.
 (3) Vox-E~\cite{sella2023vox}, a voxel-based volumetric editing method that learns a volumetric representation from oriented images and edits existing 3D objects under diffusion priors.
-(4) Instant3dit~\cite{barda2025instant3dit}, a recent feed-forward multiview inpainting framework for fast editing of 3D content by generating consistent views and reconstructing the edited result.

-Since methods $(2)–(4)$ are primarily text-guided frameworks rather than direct image-driven 3D generation, we provide them with a unified text prompt that semantically describes our image-based edit to ensure a fair comparison. ~\\ ~\\ \textbf{Qualitative Comparison.} As shown in \cref{fig:qualitative_comparison}, our method produces clean, view-consistent edits that accurately realize the target modifications while preserving the global structure of the source asset.
-Compared to TRELLIS, which reconstructs directly from the edited view, our framework better maintains identity consistency with the original asset and avoids overfitting to a single observation.
-Multi-view diffusion models such as MVEdit can generate plausible textures, but in our evaluation they usually introduce negligible geometric change and suffer from view-wise inconsistency.
-Both Vox-E and Instant3dit fail to maintain structural integrity and multi-view consistency under complex edits.
-Among them, Vox-E requires significantly longer inference time, while Instant3dit runs faster but still struggles to produce stable, semantically aligned geometric edits.
+(4) Instant3dit~\cite{barda2025instant3dit}, a feed-forward multiview inpainting framework for fast 3D editing via view generation and reconstruction.
+(5) VoxHammer~\cite{li2025voxhammer}, a feed-forward 3D editing framework built upon TRELLIS that uses an image and a mask to guide the editing process.
+Since methods (2)-(4) are primarily text-guided frameworks rather than direct image-driven 3D generation, we provide them with a unified text prompt that semantically describes our image-based edit to ensure a fair comparison. ~\\ ~\\ \textbf{Qualitative Comparison.} As shown in \cref{fig:qualitative_comparison}, our method produces clean, view-consistent edits while preserving the source asset's global structure.
+Compared to TRELLIS and VoxHammer, our framework avoids overfitting and better maintains identity consistency with the original 3D model.
+MVEdit generates plausible textures but introduces negligible geometric changes and view-wise inconsistency.
+Both Vox-E and Instant3dit fail to maintain structural integrity under complex edits, with Vox-E also requiring significantly longer inference time.
+Overall, our approach achieves a superior balance of edit controllability, identity preservation, and visual fidelity.

-In contrast, our approach achieves geometrically stable and visually realistic results within a feed-forward pass.
-Notably, the mask-aware latent editing preserves unedited regions, while the additional refinement stage enhances local detail and lighting continuity.
-These results demonstrate that our framework provides a favorable balance among edit controllability, identity preservation, and visual fidelity.